-- The polygonal valid output - Cut edges: edges connected on both ends but not part of polygonal output - dangles: edges connected on one end but not part of polygonal output - invalid rings: polygons formed but which are not valid axis [int] Axis along which the geometries are polygonized.
-The default is to perform a reduction over the last dimension of the input array.
-A 1D array results in a scalar geometry.
+- The polygonal valid output - Cut edges: edges connected on both ends but not part of polygonal output - dangles: edges connected on one end but not part of polygonal output - invalid rings: polygons formed but which are not valid

 This function returns the geometries within GeometryCollections.
 Individual geometries can be obtained using get_geometry to get a single geometry or get_parts to get an array of geometries.